-The vineyards cover 5,500 hectares of vineyards.
-They are mainly located at 500 to 1,000 meters above sea level on the slopes and hills in the Adige Valley (Valdadige) between Meran (Merano) and Salurn (Salorno) and in the Isarco Valley between Bozen (Bolzano) and Brixen (Bressanone), with smaller cultivated areas in the Vinschgau , formerly also Vintschgau (Valle Venosta).
-At the bottom of the valley are only the Lagrein area of Gries (San Quierino) and the white wine area of Salurn.
+The vineyards cover 5,500 hectares of vineyards, mainly 500 to 1,000 meters above sea level.
+These often span terraced Slopes and hillsides in the Adige Valley (Valdadige) between Meran (Merano) and Salurn (Salorno) and in the Isarco Valley between Bozen (Bolzano) and Brixen (Bressanone), with smaller cultivated areas in the Vinschgau, formerly also Vintschgau (Valle Venosta).
+Only the Lagrein area of Gries (San Quierino) and the white wine area of Salurn lie in the valley floor.
+The traditional form of education pergola is still widespread here.
 In the Adige Valley, most of the soils consist of gravelly alluvial gravel, on the slopes of weathered rubble with a high proportion of lime.
-There is a continental climate with warm summers and cold winters with relatively large temperature fluctuations.
+There is a continental one climate with warm summers and cold winters with relatively large temperature fluctuations.
 There are two DOC areas:

 South Tyrol (also South Tyrol) - Alto Adige (also dell'Alto Adige)